Agricultural Field Calculators

 Stand-count and ear-survey estimates are typically ±10–15% of final yield.
 Use them for planning scenarios, not marketing commitments.

 Bushels per acre = total harvested bushels ÷ harvested acres.
+Keep in mind that harvest moisture affects sellable weight — use the Grain Drydown Calculator to find your actual dry bushels after moisture shrink.
 For example, 50,000 bu ÷ 250 acres = 200 bu/acre.
 In this calculator, enter your per-acre yield directly or use the farm total — yield × acres — to get total production and gross revenue.